300 (number): 317

+317 is the smallest natural number that does not have its own Wikipedia article, a fact that has itself been noted as making the number notable, creating a situation similar to the interesting number paradox.

-317 is a prime number, Eisenstein prime with no imaginary part, Chen prime, and a strictly non-palindromic number.
+317 is a prime number, Eisenstein prime with no imaginary part, Chen prime, one of the rare primes to be both right and left-truncatable, and a strictly non-palindromic number.

 317 is the exponent (and number of ones) in the fourth base-10 repunit prime.